inkVerb/VIP/301-shell/Lesson-05.md

 - See usage and examples here: [Tests: while](https://github.com/inkVerb/vip/blob/master/Cheat-Sheets/Tests.md#iv-while-do-done)

 ## `until` (do something while `false` until `true`)
-- `until` loops a mini-script that runsas long as a test returns `false`, until a test returns `true`
+- `until` loops a mini-script that runs as long as a test returns `false`, until a test returns `true`
 - `until` is useful to
   1. Count numbers sequentially
   2. Run a script that needs to run multiple times in order to succeed